Yongle-Fu/nrf-device-lister-js/README.md

 // The 'error' event fires whenever a serial number could not be
 // fetched, or when enumeration failed.
 // There are some specific cases where this will happen: no permissions
-// to open a USB device through libusb, an error in pc-nrfjprog-js
-// (or the subjacent jlink libraries), or serial ports without a serial number
+// to open a USB device through libusb, an error in serial ports without a serial number
 // (e.g. those built into the motherboard).
-// The recommendation is to raise all errors related to devices with the 'jlink'
-// trait, and devices with any USB trait only if their Product ID/Vendor ID
+// The recommendation is to raise all errors related to devices with any USB trait only if their Product ID/Vendor ID
 // (as listed in the usb Device) are of interest to your application.
 // Errors that happen on consecutive enumerations are throttled down: only
 // the first one is emitted.